 1. Embrace Technology

 Invest in modern technology and tools to facilitate hot desking.
 Utilize cloud-based collaboration platforms, virtual desktops, and digital communication tools to enable seamless access to files and communication regardless of the desk an employee chooses.

 The first technology tool to ensure your success is a hot desking reservation system.
-This type of system is integral to running a hot desking or hoteling program.
+This type of system is integral to running a hot desking workspace.
 Depending on your reservation system, employees can book a spot on their own without needing to go through a reservationist.
 This can reduce bottlenecks and give your employee more autonomy over what and where they book.

 What to look for in a hot desking reservation system:

 - Booking analytics

 - The option to search desks based on specific features (dual monitors, co-working desk, etc.)

 4. Provide Sufficient Storage Solutions